 Spinal stenosis can lead to nerve compression or irritation that causes chronic back pain and symptoms like weakness and unpleasant prickling or cramping sensations.
-If you're suffering from symptoms of spinal stenosis, the board-certified pain management specialists at Lynx Healthcare in Albuquerque, New Mexico, can help.
+If you're suffering from symptoms of spinal stenosis, the board-certified pain management specialists at Lynx Healthcare in Farmington and Albuquerque, New Mexico, can help.
 They offer both conservative physical therapy and interventional pain management treatments like regenerative medicine and spinal injections to relieve your pain.
-To find out more, call or use the online booking tool today.
+To find out more, call the nearest office or use the online booking tool today.

 Spinal stenosis is a term used when back conditions cause your spinal column to get narrower.
 This narrowing leaves insufficient room for the nerves exiting your spinal cord and can cause irritation and compression that leads to back pain.